How to support your SMSF clients with crypto investments

 Whether you're guiding clients through their succession planning, building a death benefit strategy, or reviewing trust deed provisions, this session ensures you have the tools to protect wealth, maintain control, and minimise tax impacts for the next generation.

-With property continuing to play a central role in many SMSFs, the introduction of the Division 296 tax has placed renewed emphasis on how real estate is held, leveraged, and transitioned within and beyond the super environment.
+With property continuing to play a central role in many SMSFs, aging clients, the possibility of Division 296 tax along with changes in ATO focus have placed renewed emphasis on how real estate is held, leveraged, and transitioned within and beyond the super environment.

 This session is designed for advisers seeking to strategically manage property assets in SMSFs.
 Whether dealing with existing property or transitioning assets to alternative structures, advisers need to be acutely aware of the tax and compliance implications of the new regime.
 Join us as we:

-This session will give advisers a structured framework to guide clients through complex property decisions in a post-reform world by effectively balancing tax, flexibility, control, and estate planning imperatives.
+This session will give advisers a structured framework to guide clients through complex property decisions, balancing tax, flexibility, control, and estate planning imperatives.

 If you're interested in speaking at the event, please contact Jack via email.